shreni123/docs-csm/install/bootstrap_livecd_usb.md

 ## 2. Create the Bootable Media

-Cray Site Init will create the bootable LiveCD.
+Cray `site-init` will create the bootable LiveCD.
 Before creating the media, identify which device will be used for it.

 1. Identify the USB device.